Dumboiroy/tp/docs/UserGuide.md

 Lists all clients whose email exactly match `EMAIL`.

 Example:
-* `find e/johndoe@example.com` lists the contacts that has they same email inputted.
+* `find e/johndoe@example.com` lists the clients that has they same email inputted.

 [Back to attribute list](#heres-the-list-of-attributes-for-client)